Federal Trade Commission (FTC) v. Wyndham Worldwide Corp., et al.

 Previously, the Chamber filed in the same case in the District of Arizona federal court, which was transferred to New Jersey.

-The Court denied Wyndham Worldwide's motion to dismiss.
+The Court issued an Order denying defendant Wyndham's motion to dismiss.